CARD CARRYING

 Hart still didn’t like the wrought-iron chairs at The Squawking Gull, which were way too small for his oversized avoirdupois.
 But his attachment to Monica, and the Gull’s muffins, made the discomfort bearable, and he enjoyed the view of Main Street from the window table.

-It held special interest since an ICE arrest had taken place there, in broad daylight, a few days ago, fanning the mild hysteria that had infected the city of Gloucester since the inauguration of Donald Trump.
-NOAA, for instance, which was still a major employer in the city despite its declining fishing industry, had announced layoffs, and health benefits there and for federal workers generally would be costing substantially more, with fewer options and more restrictions on coverage beginning January 1st.
+It held special interest since an ICE arrest had taken place there, in broad daylight, a few days ago.
+Two Senegalese fishermen weren’t carrying their green cards.
+Voices were raised, bodies slammed to the pavement, wrists cuffed.
+The mild hysteria infecting the city of Gloucester since the election of Donald Trump rose to Alert level.
+Yesterday the National Oceanic and Atmospheric Administration, which was still a major employer in the city despite its declining fishing industry, had announced layoffs, and health benefits would be costing substantially more, with fewer options and more restrictions on coverage beginning January 1st.
 Everyone in town was on edge.

 As usual, Hart was wearing his overcoat to hide the disparity between his rear end and the thimble-sized seat he was perched on.
-It was one of the few things that betrayed any uneasiness about the detective’s gargantuan dimensions, which otherwise never crossed his mind.
+It was one of the few things that betrayed uneasiness about his gargantuan dimensions, which otherwise never crossed his mind.
 His complexion he could do nothing about.

 Being a gentleman, however, he’d placed his fedora on the table.